-1. Remove the radiator pressure/fill cap and drain the coolant.
-See the section, 9.
-Maintenance.

-AWARNING Hot coolant is under pressure and can cause severe burns.
-Always let the engine cool down before removing the pressure/fill cap or drain plug.

-- 2. Disconnect the radiator hoses from the engine. - 3.
+- 1. Remove the radiator pressure/fill cap and drain the coolant.
+See Section 9.
+Hot coolant is under pressure and can cause severe burns.
+Always let the engine cool down before removing the pressure/fill cap or drain plug. - 2.
+Disconnect the radiator hoses from the engine. - 3.
 Remove the two halves of the fan guard. - 4.
 Remove the radiator and shroud from the skid as an assembly. - 5.
 Remove the radiator from the shroud if necessary.